ShibamRoy9826/remime/README.md

 p -> Pause/Resume the alarm
 r -> Reset the alarm
 ```
+But you can also change this bindings from your configuration file!

+> [!NOTE]
 > Fun Fact: The name Remime actually stands for "REMInd ME"

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ## To-Do 🛠️
-- An "--at" mode to set an alarm which would ring at a specific time
-- Configurable buttons
+- Configurable buttons(To manually disable or enable buttons)
-- Custom keybindings
 - Nice quotes on top of clock border
 - Work on a lightweight alternative for the audio
+- Configurable alarm messages and target labels

 ## Known bugs 🐞
-- Hovering on Pause/Start button occasionally causes weird colors to show up
-- Doesn't backup break timing
+- Doesn't backup break timing properly
+- occasionally shows wrong target labels, even when the original target time is correct.(In automatic pomodoro mode)

 ## Contributing 🤝